SC allows Centre's plea seeking Rs 5,000 cr from SEBI-Sahara fund to repay depositors | Law-Order

 SC allows Centre's plea seeking Rs 5,000 cr from SEBI-Sahara fund to repay depositors

-The Supreme Court on Wednesday allowed a plea by the Centre seeking allocation of Rs 5,000 crore out of Rs 24,000 crore deposited by the Sahara group with market regulator Sebi to repay its depositors.
+The Supreme Court on Wednesday allowed a plea by the Centre seeking allocation of Rs 5,000 crore out of Rs 24,000 crore deposited by the Sahara group with market regulator Sebi to repay dues of the depositors of the Sahara Group of Cooperative Societies.

-A bench of Justices MR Shah and CT Ravikumar said the amount shall be disbursed to depositors duped by the Sahara group of cooperative societies.
+A bench of justices MR Shah and CT Ravikumar noted that the amount was lying in the ''Sahara-SEBI Refund Account'' unutilised.

-The entire process will be monitored by former apex court judge Justice R Subhash Reddy, the bench said.
+The apex court said the prayer sought in the present application seems to be reasonable and which shall be in the larger public interest and interest of the genuine depositors of the Sahara Group of Cooperative Societies.

+''Out of the total amount of Rs.
+24,979.67 crore lying in the 'Sahara-SEBI Refund Account', Rs.
+5000 crore be transferred to the Central Registrar of Cooperative Societies, who, in turn, shall disburse the same against the legitimate dues of the depositors of the Sahara Group of Cooperative Societies, which shall be paid to the genuine depositors in the most transparent manner and on proper identification,'' the bench said.

 The Centre had sought money from the SEBI-Sahara Sahara-Sebi escrow account that was formed after the top court in August 2012 directed two Sahara firms -- Sahara India Real Estate Corporation Limited (SIRECL) and Sahara Housing India Corporation Limited (SHICL) -- to refund investors.